Amrree/Feck/README.md

-# Feck: The Friendly Command Corrector (Sure, It's a Bit of Craic!)
+# Feck: The Python CLI Typo Corrector with Irish Charm (Sure, It's a Bit of Craic!)

 `feck` is your new best friend in the terminal, a delightful evolution of `thefuck` that gracefully corrects your command-line blunders.
-We've embraced a more charming, less explicit name, making your command-line experience both efficient and a little bit of craic (that's Irish for fun, for those not in the know!).
+This **Python CLI tool** embraces a more charming, less explicit name, making your **command-line experience** both efficient and a little bit of craic (that's Irish for fun, for those not in the know!).

-Inspired by the original concept of fixing typos, `feck` steps in when you've had a long day, a momentary lapse, or just a good old-fashioned brain fart.
+Inspired by the original concept of fixing **typos**, `feck` steps in when you've had a long day, a momentary lapse, or just a good old-fashioned brain fart.
 It's here to turn your `git brnch` into `git branch` and your `apt-get isntall` into `apt-get install`, all with a wink and a nod.
 It's like a cup of tea and a biscuit for your terminal, fixing things up without any fuss.

 And for those moments when a simple `feck` just isn't enough, we've got you covered.
-Try `ohfeck` or `ohfeckit` for that extra touch of dramatic flair when your commands go spectacularly wrong.
+Try `ohfeck` or `ohfeckit` for that extra touch of dramatic flair when your **CLI commands** go spectacularly wrong.
 They all do the same job, mind you, but sometimes you just need to express yourself!

 But wait, there's more!
 We're not just about fixing your everyday blunders.
-We're introducing a whole new family of `feck`-powered tools to make your terminal life even more grand:
+We're introducing a whole new family of `feck`-powered **developer tools** to make your **terminal life** even more grand:

 *   [`batfeck`](feck_integrations/docs/batfeck.md): Your terminal's lovely horse for viewing files.
 If `bat` throws a wobbly, `batfeck` will sort it out.
 *   [`curlfeck`](feck_integrations/docs/curlfeck.md): Your terminal's cup of tea for web woes.
 When `curl` has a kerfuffle, `curlfeck` steps in.